-The current study included a total of N = 84 children between the ages of 4 and 7.
+The current study included 84 children between the ages of 4 and 7 years.
 Child participants with depression were recruited from a larger ongoing randomized controlled trial (RCT) study (PCIT-ED [Parent-Child Interaction Therapy-Emotion Development]) for PO-MDD.
 Caregivers and their children were invited to participate in the current ERP study during their initial visit for their baseline assessment as part of the parent study.
 All children in the group with depression met developmentally modified DSM criteria for an acute episode of MDD at the time of their ERP.
 Exclusion criteria for both depressed and healthy children included current enrollment in psychotherapy, current use of psychiatric medication for mood disorders, or diagnosis of autism spectrum disorder, as well as neurological disorders, head injury, or severe developmental delay.
 An additional recruitment effort was launched to attain typically developing children with no current or prior diagnosis (based on parent report) of MDD for use as a healthy comparison group.
-Children in the healthy comparison group were recruited from similar geographical areas and matched as closely as possible, at the group level, to the depressed group of children on age, gender, parental income, and ethnicity.
-ERP data was collected from children prior to being randomized to a treatment group (i.e., 16-week treatment vs. 16-week waitlist) and prior to the commencement of any therapy sessions.
+Children in the healthy comparison group were recruited from similar geographical areas and matched as closely as possible, at the group level, to the depressed group of children on age, sex, parental income, and ethnicity.
+ERP data were collected from children before randomization to a treatment group (i.e., 16-week treatment versus 16-week waitlist) and before the commencement of any therapy sessions.
 All children were recruited from a large metropolitan area and its surrounding cities.
 Table 1 provides demographic data as well as diagnostic group differences on key demographic and clinical variables.

-Of the total 84 included in the study (n = 27 healthy and n = 57 PO-MDD), n = 6 children (n = 2 healthy controls) were excluded because they had <50% usable ERP segments ( $\leq$ 30 usable trials out of 60 total) in the reward and/or loss condition.
-Thus, the final sample included in analyses was n = 53 children with depression and n = 25 healthy control participants.
+Of the total 84 participants included in the study (27 healthy and 57 PO-MDD), six children (two healthy controls) were excluded because they had <50% usable ERP segments (≤30 usable trials among 60 total) in the reward and/or loss condition.
+Thus, the final sample included in analyses was 53 children with depression and 25 healthy control participants.